Raforawesome/bento/README.md

 - `POST /api/v1/login` - Authenticate and receive a session token

 ## Storage Options
-Foundry currently supports an in-memory authentication store with thread-safe public methods.
+Bento currently supports an in-memory authentication store with thread-safe public methods.
 Database integrations are planned for future releases.